Placement Capacity

 Overview

-This policy guide provides information about licensed placement capacity, and what to do when placing beyond licensed capacity.
+This policy guide provides information about licensed placement capacity, and what to do when placing beyond licensed capacity and reactivating an inactive hold on a resource home.

 Table of Contents